-Medical marijuana has become a great alternative to traditional medication for treating a variety of qualifying conditions.
-However, due to the differing laws from state to state, it can be difficult to know where you can travel with medical marijuana products with a prescription.
+Medical marijuana has become an ideal alternative to traditional medication for treating a variety of qualifying conditions.
+However, due to the differing state laws, it can be difficult to know where you can travel with medical marijuana products if you have a prescription.

 The marijuana plant contains over one hundred different chemicals, known as cannabinoids, and each has a different effect on your body.
 The two most common cannabinoids in marijuana are: